dialogflow/agent-human-handoff-nodejs/README.md

 1. Clone or download the contents of this repo to a location on disk.
 1. Ensure at least Node.js v6.9.1 is installed.
 1. Within the repo directory, type `npm install` to install all of the project's dependencies.
-1. To connect to your agent, you will need your API.AI client access token.
-To obtain it, open the project you created in *Part A* in the API.AI console.
+1. To connect to your agent, you will need your Dialogflow project ID.
+To obtain it, open the project you created in *Part A* in the Dialogflow console.
 Click the gear icon near the top of the menu to see the project settings.
-Copy the `Client access token` from the `API keys` section of the `General` tab.
+Copy the `Project ID` from the `Google Project` section of the `General` tab.
+1. For authentication, you will need to download a service account key.
+To get this, click the `Service Account` email address that appears in the `Google Project` section of the `General` tab.
+In the resulting page, locate the same service account email address in the table, and click the three dots in the `Actions` column.
+Click `Create key`, select `JSON` and click `CREATE` to download a key file.
-1. To start the server, enter `APIAI_ACCESS_TOKEN=<client access token> node app.js` from within the repo directory, where `<client access token>` is replaced with the access token you copied in the previous step.
+1. To start the server, enter `DF_PROJECT_ID=<project ID from step 4> DF_SERVICE_ACCOUNT_PATH=<path to key file from step 5> node app.js` from within the repo directory, replacing the descriptions with the appropriate values.
+For example, you might specify `DF_PROJECT_ID=agent-human-handoff-sample DF_SERVICE_ACCOUNT_PATH=~/Download/keyfile.json node app.js`.
 1. You should see the text `Listening on *:3000`.
 The server is now ready to use.

 **Note:** If you see the error `Error: listen EADDRINUSE :::3000` when starting the server, there is